 The hidden benefit of this is that it forces me to come up with other ways to make traditionally fried foods.
 Recently, I learned that falafel, which is traditionally fried, can also be baked!

-You can still get them crispy and the flavors are all still wonderful.
+You can get the Baked Falafels crispy and the flavors are all still wonderful.

 1) Drain chickpeas and mash them in a bowl with a fork.
 Some chunks are okay.